franciscospauldingastudillo/ssm1d/README.md

-# SSM1D: Simple Spectral Model (1D)
+# SSM1D: One-Dimensional Simple Spectral Model

 **SSM1D** is a lightweight, idealized model of radiative cooling based on spectral water vapor absorption features.
-It computes analytic or semi-analytic expressions for band-specific radiative coefficients using a reduced-order model framework.
+It solves an analytic form of the cooling-to-space approximation of the full longwave radiative transfer equation under clear-sky conditions.

-This package is modular and extensible, and is designed to work in tandem with [`parameters-class`](https://github.com/franciscospauldingastudillo/parameters-class), a utility package for defining thermodynamic profiles and model parameters.
+This package is designed to work in tandem with [`parameters-class`](https://github.com/franciscospauldingastudillo/parameters-class), a utility package for defining thermodynamic profiles and model parameters.

 ---